 A wet cough shattered the chant and the animal jerked under her, sending her tumbling in the leaves and snow.
 The elf lay there until the sound of it crashing through the underbrush faded.
-She wiped her face clean and then clambered up to get her pack.
-The moment she gripped her staff, a rough shove sent her forward into the snow once more.
+She wiped her face clean and then clambered up to get her things.
+The moment she dropped back down, a rough and heavy shove sent her forward into the snow once more.

 Two spear points pressed into her back.
 From the smell, her captors were Drachen.
 "To what end would a heathen like you be here, Yoteni scum?"

 Uteni drew breath to speak.
 Were these any other foes, she would have been confident in the weight of her bluntest chant to disarm them and allow her to escape.
 Drachen, however, did not fear magic; an attempt to attack them would only guarantee her death.